the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The "Dismiss" button should work again.

-However, nothing stops the app from sending an API request on each submit.
+However, nothing stops the application from sending an API request on each submit.
 Even though there might be already a result, there is no check that prevents the request.
 The cache functionality is not complete yet.
 The last step would be to prevent the call when a result is available in the state.

 {lang=javascript}
 ~~~~~~~~